Siyi Yue: Geographic distribution

 The Siyi dialect is mainly distributed along the drainage basin of the Tan river (潭江), as well as part of the region west of the main stream of the Xi River, near to the confluence of the two rivers.
 Most of the region in which Siyi is spoken is administered by the prefecture-level city of Jiangmen, including the Jiangmen city districts of Jianghai, Pengjiang and Xinhui, as well as the county-level cities of Taishan, Kaiping, Enping and the southeastern part of Heshan, but the dialect is also spoken in parts of Zhuhai, the town of Guzhen in Zhongshan and the town of Jun'an in Foshan.
 In terms of geographic extremes, Siyi is spoken furthest north in Yayao (雅瑶), Heshan; furthest south in Xiachuan Island, Taishan; furthest east in Hongqi (红旗), Zhuhai; and furthest west in Naji (那吉), Enping.
 The total geographic area of the region is approximately 9000 square kilometers and the total number of speakers is estimated at 3.9 million in 2010.

+Dialectal variation

+The table below compares the numbers 1-10 in various dialects of Siyi Yue.
+Pronunciations are given in IPA.